ethanmpeterson/research-project/README.md

 - Filename: circular_motion.py

-The circular motion simulation covers ideas from the grade 12 circular motion unit.
+The circular motion simulation covers ideas from the grade 12 circular motion unit and AP material.
 The simulation models the basic scenario of a mass attached to a string rotating in a circular motion.
 This is the same general scenerio students were asked to analyze in the project for that unit.

+NOTE: Universal controls are not available in this simulation because it runs in an endless loop making them not applicable.

+## Pendulum Motion

+- Filename: pendulum_motion.py

+The pendulum motion simulation is derived from the circular motion simulation with one change.
+The initial angular velocity is set to 0 allowing the ball to react to gravity alone, which creates a pendulum that runs forever.

 NOTE: Universal controls are not available in this simulation because it runs in an endless loop making them not applicable.